Pavithra2206/Linear-Regression-From-Scratch/README.md

 # Linear-Regression-Using-Numpy
-The aim of this project and is to implement all the machinery of the various algorithms without using any of the popular machine learning libraries such as scikit-learn and statsmodels.
+The aim of this project is to implement all the machinery of the various algorithms without using any of the popular machine learning libraries such as scikit-learn and statsmodels.